 Frequently Asked Questions

-How does online booking handle confession anonymity?
+How does online booking protect confession anonymity?

 Conclusion

 Online booking for Catholic parishes transforms chaos into calm, powering confession crowds, RCIA cohorts, and sacrament surges efficiently.
 In 2026, it's table stakes for growing faith communities.
+By reducing no-shows, freeing priest time, and engaging parishioners, digital scheduling aligns perfectly with the Church's mission of evangelization.

 Ready to implement?